brikis98/yevgeniy-brikman-homepage/_posts/2022-12-30-network-effect.md

 book_series_number: 5
 ---

 A full-length Murderbot book.
 Yay!
 If you liked the first 4 novellas in the series, this book gives you a longer, and thoroughly enjoyable version of just that.
-And that means a whole lot more fun characters, awkward AIs who bicker, badass action scenes, creepy capitalist dystopian world-building, and everything else that made the first few books work so well.
+And that means a lot more fun characters, awkward AIs who bicker, badass action scenes, creepy capitalist dystopian world-building, and everything else that made the first few books work so well.

 ## Rating